AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-05-09-Generative-Perlin-noise-mountainscapes-in-P5JS-and-Processing.md

 The special thing that will, hopefully, set this tutorial apart from already existing tutorials, is that it will exemplify how to use Perlin Noise in  a number of specific scenarios.
 Where we'll start gentle and then iteratively increase the difficulty.

 <h2>P5's noise() function</h2>
-The noise() function is actually a little tricky to figure out by just messing around with it, since you can use it in a number of ways.
-Similarly to the random() function, you have to feed the function some number and we can expect it to return to us a different number, that behaves like Perlin Noise.
+The noise() function is actually a little tricky to figure out by just messing around with it, since you can use it in a number of different ways.
+The random() function in P5JS accepts a specific range and returns a random number within this range.
+The noise() function however can accept 1, 2 or 3 numbers as input arguments.

-Let's begin with a simple example, similar to the example shown in the Coding Train's video:
+Let's begin with a simple example, similar to the example shown in the Coding Train's video, where we modulate the position of a circle with the output of the noise() function:
 <pre><code>
 function setup() {
   createCanvas(400, 400);